FOSSforlife/ch-downloader/README.md

 # Usage

-First, make sure you have the latest [Node.js](https://nodejs.dev) installed.
+First, make sure you have the latest [Node.js](https://nodejs.dev) installed, and have set up the [gdrive](https://github.com/prasmussen/gdrive) CLI.

 Create an `artists.txt` file in the directory, for example (choose any bands you want, just make sure none of them include commas):